Thibaud-Ardoin/where-confabulation-lives/README.md

-# Steering LLMs Away from the Bluff
+# Where Confabulation Lives: Latent Feature Discovery in LLMs

-> This repository provides the implementation for our method to detect and mitigate bluffing in LLMs. _Bluffing_ refers to cases where the model generates confident yet ungrounded responses.
-Our approach leverages sparse behavioral feature extraction from small, handcrafted interactions—eliminating the need for extensive data collection or retraining.
+> This repository provides the implementation for our method to detect and manipulate LLMs. _Confabulation_ refers to cases where the model generates confident yet ungrounded responses.
+Our approach leverages sparse behavioral feature extraction from small, handcrafted interaction.

 Key Features:
-✅  High-accuracy bluff detection (up to 95%)
-✅  Behavioral steering to reduce bluffing by up to 99%
+✅  Tutorial for discovery of latent direction in LLMs ✅  Behavioral steering to reduce Confabulation
 ✅  Lightweight and efficient—suitable for small-scale applications

 <div style="display: flex; justify-content: center;">
     <img src="data/images/re-projection.png" alt="Description" style="width: 60%;">